Relative Error Streaming Quantiles: Description of the Algorithm

 The crux of our algorithm is a building block that we call the relative-compactor.
 Roughly speaking, this object processes a stream of $n$ items and outputs a stream of at most $n/2$ items (each ``up-weighted'' by a factor of 2), meant to ``approximate'' the input stream.
 It does so by maintaining a buffer of limited capacity.

-Our complete sketch, described in Section \ref{s:fullsketch} below, is composed of a sequence of relative-compactors, where the input of the $h+1$'th relative-compactor is the output of the $h$'th.
-With at most $\log_2(\eps n)$ such relative-compactors, $n$ being the length of the input stream, the output of the last relative-compactor is of size $O(1/\eps)$, and hence can be stored in memory.
+Our complete sketch, described in Section \ref{s:fullsketch} below, is composed of a sequence of relative-compactors, where the input of the $(h+1)$-th relative-compactor is the output of the $h$-th.
+With at most $\log_2(\eps n)$ such relative-compactors of size $\Omega(\eps^{-1})$ (where $n$ is the length of the input stream), the output of the last relative-compactor is of size $O(1/\eps)$, and hence can be stored in memory.

-\paragraph{Compaction Operation.} The basic subroutine used by our relative-compactor is a compaction operation.
+\paragraph{Compaction Operations.} The basic subroutine used by our relative-compactor is a compaction operation.
 The input to a compaction operation is a list $X$ of $2m$ items $x_1 \leq x_2 \leq \ldots \leq x_{2m}$, and the output is a sequence $Z$ of $m$ items.
 This output is chosen to be one of the following two sequences, uniformly at random: Either $Z=\{x_{2i-1}\}_{i=1}^{m}$ or $Z=\{x_{2i}\}_{i=1}^{m}$.
-That is, the output sequence $Z$ equals either the even or odd indexed items in the sorted order, with both outcomes equally probable.
+That is, the output sequence $Z$ equals either the even or odd indexed items in the sorted order of $X$, with both outcomes equally probable.

-Consider an item $y \in {\calU}$ and recall that $\rank(y; X) = |\{ x\in X | x\le y\}|$ is the number of items $x\in X$ satisfying $x\le y$.
+Consider an item $y \in {\calU}$ and recall that $\rank(y; X) = |\{ x\in X \ |\ x\le y\}|$ is the number of items $x\in X$ satisfying $x\le y$ (we remark that both $X$ and $\{ x\in X \ |\ x\le y\}$ are multisets of universe items).
 The following is a trivial observation regarding the error of the rank estimate of $y$ with respect to the input $X$ of a compaction operation when using $Z$.
-We view the output $Z$ of a compaction operation (with all items up-weighted by a factor of 2) as an approximation to the input $X$; for any $y$, its weighted rank in $Z$ should be close to its rank in $X$.
+We view the output $Z$ of a compaction operation, with all items up-weighted by a factor of 2, as an approximation to the input $X$; for any $y$, its weighted rank in $Z$ should be close to its rank in $X$.
 Observation \ref{obs:even y} below states that this approximation incurs \emph{zero error} on items that have an even rank in $X$.
 Moreover, for items $y$ that have an odd rank in $X$, the error for $y \in \mathcal{U}$ introduced by the compaction operation is $+1$ or $-1$ with equal probability.
+Note that the ranks are only w.r.t.\ to the input $X$ of the operation, which will contain a number of the largest items in a relative-compactor.
+However, the observation holds for any universe item that may not be present in $X$.